xamberl/DFT-raMO/docs/src/tutorials/IrIn3.md

 julia> dftramo_run("step4.yaml")
 ```

-The ``Psphere`` values are still low, but this is expected.
+The ``P_{sphere}`` values are still low, but this is expected.
 Isosurfaces in the XSFs show
-delocalized p-like functions throughout the In atoms in the cell.
+delocalized ``p``-like functions throughout the In atoms in the cell.

 !!! note "Congratulations!"
-    You performed a DFT-raMO analysis!
+    🌟 You performed a DFT-raMO analysis!